We recently received this email from a customer and just had to share it:

 To Nancy: Thank you for taking the time to tell us about your success.
 We appreciate how difficult it can be to live with a bird that screams to make itself understood.
 Many people choose to rid themselves of their “defective” bird rather than manage a fixable problem.
 Thanks for going the extra mile for your bird and congratulations on a job well done!

 The most typical reaction to a screaming bird is over-reaction: anger, pleading, and forced affection.
-All of these responses add fuel to the fire and reinforce the likelihood that the sceaming will continue.
+All of these responses add fuel to the fire and reinforce the likelihood that the screaming will continue.
 From a bird’s perspective, he has gotten what he wants.
 He definitely has your attention and is no longer bored.
 He is feeling less insecure about his world because he has discovered a way of gaining control over it, and you.

 It only makes sense that you don’t respond with over-reaction, and in fact, should show no response to the screaming at all.
 This will make it clear that he can’t manipulate your behavior with his own.
 However, and this is very important to remember, it does not solve the problem that initiated the screaming to begin with.

 Nancy’s first step toward success came when she recognized that there had been a change in her bird’s environment.
-Her african grey was not getting the same level of attention she was accustomed to and chose to state her objection through screaming.
+Her African grey was not getting the same level of attention she was accustomed to and chose to state her objection through screaming.
 Nancy amped up her interaction with her bird through training.

 One area where we bird owners often fall short is in the type of interaction we share with our birds.
 We may come home from work and let the bird out of its cage to sit on a nearby perch while we make dinner or on our shoulder as we watch TV or read the paper.
 No doubt our birds appreciate being with us, but this level of engagement is shallow.
 Our attention is on our dinner, the TV or the paper – not the bird.